Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a sole proprietorship?

-A sole proprietorship is a business entity where there is only one owner who manages all the business decisions and is responsible for all liabilities.
+A sole proprietorship is a business entity with only one owner who manages all the business decisions and is responsible for all liabilities.
 There’s no legal separation between the owner and the business.
 This means that all profits and losses of the business directly affect the owner’s personal finances.
 People often choose a sole proprietorship because it’s simple to start and run.
 The profits are taxed as personal income, which can simplify the tax process.
 However, the owner also faces unlimited liability, meaning personal assets could be at risk if the business runs into debt or legal issues.

 Here’s a quick look at other business structures: